0xPolygon/polygon-edge-docs/docs/concepts/ethereum-state.md

 The **world state** is a mapping between **addresses** (accounts) and **account states**.

-The world state is not stored on the blockchain, but the Yellow Paper states it is expected that implementations store this data in a trie (also referred as the state database or state trie).
+The world state is not stored on the blockchain, but the Yellow Paper states it is expected that implementations store this data in a trie (also referred to as the state database or state trie).
 The world state can be seen as the global state that is constantly updated by transaction executions.

 All the information about Ethereum accounts lives in the world state and is stored in the world state trie.
 If you want